aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 {{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-DetermineProjectVersion-DetermineProjectVersion.cs" >}}

 ## **Default Project Properties**
 Microsoft Project lets users set default project properties that speed up the process of setting up a project.
 The default properties define when a new task starts and finishes, sets the default overtime and standard pay rates and more.
-Aspose.Tasks supports these features.
+Aspose.Tasks for .NET supports these features.

 The [Prj](https://apireference.aspose.com/tasks/net/aspose.tasks/prj/fields/index) exposes a number of properties for managing a project's default properties: